MarkCWirt/PyTuning/docs/notebooks/README.rst

 For complex analysis I would encourage you to explore this environment.

 Please see the documentation for notes on installing the Jupyter stack.

+A note on equations: Github renders equations to graphics, whereas the live notebooks will use javascript to render via MathJax.
+For large equations (such as long scales), the legibility on the live notebook is much better.